tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Belt of Burning Betrayals

+1/Day

+While you’re staggered, when an ally either disengages from an enemy engaged with you or uses a power that allows a different ally to use a recovery, you heal using a free recovery.

+**Quirk:** Keeps a list of grievances.

+---

 #### Belt of Dials

 By spending 1d3 + 1 rounds (or about half a minute outside combat) turning the decorative brass buckles, you can make yourself younger or older, taller or shorter, fatter or thinner, change your hair length, etc. It’s not quite as versatile as a wizard’s disguise self spell (you’ll end up looking like a distant cousin), but creatures that can see through illusions can be fooled by the physical transformations bought on by the belt.
 You set the duration of the change (anything from seconds to permanent change).